ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 pip3 show tensorflow-gpu
 ```
-It should show version & location.
+It should show version & location of tensorflow installed on your system.
 ### Note (Aditional Info):
 - To this date, tensorflow 1.15 binary package works well with cuda 10.0 (Not cuda 10.2).
-So if you want to run with cuda 10.2, you have to build tensorflow 1.15 from source.
+So if you want to run with cuda 10.2, you can also build tensorflow 1.15 from source.
 Follow this instruction: https://www.tensorflow.org/install/source.
 - As we have already upgraded the pip3 version (v.
 20.0.2), the default version of tensorflow which will be installed is tensorflow 2.1.
 With the same command, the previous version of pip3 (v.
 9.0.1) would have installed tensorflow 1.14.
 - From tensorflow 2.x versions, you do not need to explicitely mention the gpu or cpu version, only mentioning "tensorflow" will do the same job.
 - If you are using a virtual environment, omit the --user argument.